-Dell, Dell EMC and PowerEdge are either registered trademarks or trademarks of Dell Inc. Intel and Xeon are registered trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-Microsoft, Windows and SQL Server are either registered trademarks or trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVMe is a registered trademark of NVM Express, Inc. TPC-C is a trademark of the Transaction Processing Performance Council.
+AMD EPYC is a trademark of Advanced Micro Devices, Inc. HPE and ProLiant are registered trademarks or trademarks of Hewlett-Packard Enterprise Company and/or its affiliates.
+Microsoft, Microsoft Windows and Microsoft SQL Server are either registered trademarks or trademarks or trademarks or trademarks or trademarks or trademarks of NVM Express, Inc. TPC-C is a trademark of the Transaction Processing Performance Council.
 All company names, product names and service names may be the trademarks of their respective companies.